-Almost all international brands are available in Puerto Rico. but local beers and liquors are as good as any.
-Try the refreshing lager-style Criolla, Medalla, and India beers.
-Rums are aged for three ('white" or carta Blanca), five ("golden" or dorado), and seven or more ("aged" or añejo) years the older the better.
+Most international brands are available in Puerto Rico, but local beers and liquors are as good as any.
+Try the refreshing lager-style Criolla, Medalla, Silver Key Light, and India beers.
+Rums are aged for three ('white" or carta Blanca), five ("golden" or dorado), and seven or more ("aged" or añejo) vears - the older the better.
 A tour of the Bacardi rum distillery (see p62) provides a primer.